ZoltanLajosKis/htmldissect/README.md

   matches the optional `tag` parameter.
 Returns the token.
 Throws an exception if no matching token is found to skip to.

+The if methods only move to the next token and return it if the token matches the conditions; otherwise it returns falls.
+They can be used for handling optional tags (as a shorthand for a peek followed by a single test on the token).

+- **`ifOpen(tag, match, cb)`**: Returns the next token, or if `tag` is specified returns its attributes.
+Returns `false` if the next token is not open, or if it does not match the optional `tag` and `match` parameters, where `match` is an object that can specify for each attribute a string, regexp or predicate function.
+- **`ifClose(tag, cb)`**: Returns the next token.
+Returns `false` if the next token is not close, or if it does not match the optional `tag` parameter.
+- **`ifText(match, cb)`**: Returns the text content of the next text token.
+  Returns `false` if the next token is not text or its text content does not match the optional `match` parameter that can be a string, regexp or predicate function.
+- **`ifComment(match, cb)`**: Returns the text content of the next comment token.
+Returns `false` if the next token is not comment or its text content does not match the optional `match` parameter that can be a string, regexp or predicate function.
+- **`ifCommentEnd()`**: Returns the next token.
+Returns `false` if the next token is not a comment end token.
+- **`ifEnd()`**: Returns the next token.
+Returns `false` if the next token is not an end token.

 ### Token